mabellag/ChestXSim/README.md

 ```

 ## 📦 Installation
-You can install **ChestXsim** in two ways: from source (recommended for developers) or using Docker (for reproducible environments).
+You can install **ChestXsim** either from source code or using Docker.

 ### 1. Install from source
 #### Windows (recommended: conda + conda-forge)
-ASTRA Toolbox requires compiled binaries that are not available via PyPI.
+> **Note**: ASTRA Toolbox requires compiled binaries that are not available via PyPI.

 ```bash
 # Clone the repository